shamil/capify-ec2/readme.md

 :aws_secret_access_key: "YOUR SECRET"
 :aws_params:
   :region: 'eu-west-1'
-:load_balanced: true
 :project_tag: "YOUR APP NAME"
 ```

 The :aws_params are optional.
-If :load_balanced is set to true, the gem uses pre and post-deploy
-hooks to deregister the instance, reregister it, and validate its
-health.
-:load_balanced only works for individual instances, not for roles.

 The :project_tag parameter is optional.
 It will limit any commands to
-running against those instances with a "Project" tag set to the value
-"YOUR APP NAME".
+running against those instances with a "Project" tag set to the value "YOUR APP NAME".

 ## Development